 To start using contract automation, it is not enough to understand that the Weagree Wizard is ‘the inevitable future’.
 People need to be motivated.

 Lawyers rationally understand that old-school contracting is a process full of inefficiencies.
 For their elephants to adopt requires emotional engagement.

 Shaping the path, the environment where the rider and its elephant move around, is the third dimension of a successful change management strategy.

 When you leave the environment 'as is', you’re headed to fail.
 Optimising increase your chances to succeed.

 Change management in 9 best practices.
-The blueprint for ‘contract automation implementation’, our framework here, is bestseller SWITCH (change when changing is hard) written by Chip and Dan Heath.
-They describe the success factors of successful change management and causes of failure, structured by reference to the metaphor of an elephant, its driver and the path to change.
+The blueprint for implementing legal tech, our framework here, is bestseller SWITCH (change when changing is hard) written by Chip and Dan Heath.
+They describe the nine factors of successful change management and causes of failure, structured by reference to the metaphor of an elephant, its driver and the path to change.

 In developing the Weagree Wizard, we are constantly looking for options to improve the user-friendliness, to optimise the circumstances for success, to tweak the environment for engagement and create bright spots.
 With everyone within Weagree having this on top of mind, we think that we are working on a better solution.